Richard Hamilton (officer): Birth and origins

 Richard was born about 1649, (Note: It is known that Richard died in his late 60s in 1717.) in Ireland, before his family fled to France in 1651 during the Cromwellian Conquest.
-He was the fifth son of George Hamilton and his wife Mary Butler.
-His father was Scottish, the fourth son of James Hamilton, 1st Earl of Abercorn.
+He was the fifth son of Sir George Hamilton and his wife Mary Butler.
+His father was Scottish, the fourth son of the 1st Earl of Abercorn.
 His father supported the Marquess of Ormond in the Irish Confederate War and the Cromwellian conquest and was a would-be baronet.

-Richard's mother was half Irish and half English, the third daughter of Thomas Butler, Viscount Thurles and his English Catholic wife Elizabeth Poyntz.
-Viscount Thurles (courtesy title) predeceased his father, Walter Butler, 11th Earl of Ormond, and therefore never succeeded to the earldom.
+Richard's mother was half Irish and half English, the third daughter of Thomas, Viscount Thurles, and his English Catholic wife Elizabeth Poyntz.
+Viscount Thurles (courtesy title) predeceased his father, the 11th Earl of Ormond, and therefore never succeeded to the earldom.
 The Butlers were Old English.
-Richard's mother also was a sister of James Butler, making her husband a brother-in-law of the lord lieutenant.
+Richard's mother also was a sister of the 1st Duke of Ormond (previously known as the Marquess of Ormond), making her husband a brother-in-law of the Duke.

-His place of birth and the date of his parents marriage are affected by errors caused by confusing his father with his granduncle, George Hamilton of Greenlaw and Roscrea.
+His place of birth and the date of his parents marriage are affected by errors caused by confusing his father with his granduncle, Sir George Hamilton of Greenlaw and Roscrea.
 Both are called George, and both married a Mary Butler.
 Richard's place of birth probably is Nenagh (/'ni:nae/), County Tipperary.
 (Note: Some say it was Roscrea, but this seems to be due to the confusion between his father and his granduncle.
 The manuscript A Light to the Blind from about 1711 calls Richard "of Nenagh".)
 Hamilton's parents had married in 1635, despite earlier dates reported in error due to the mistaken identity.

 Richard was one of nine siblings.
 See James, George, Elizabeth, Anthony, and John.
 Richard's parents were both Catholic, and so was he.